JESSTECH3/Cleaning-RobotArm/README.md

 # Cleaning-RobotArm
-This is the Python Program made for the
+This is the Python Program made for the Cleaning Robot